HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 {{ figure_markup(
   image="security-distribution-of-cipher-suites.png",
-  caption="Distribution of cipher suites.", description="Bar chart showing the cipher suites used by device, with AES_128_GCM being the most common and used by 79.43% of desktop and 78.92% of mobile sites, AES_256_GCM is used by 18.58% of desktop and 18.95% of mobile sites, AES_256_CBC used by 1.10% of desktop sites and 1.21% of mobile sites, CHACHA20_POLY1305 is used by 0.63% and 0.69% of sites respectively, AES_128_CBC is used by 0.26% and 0.24% respectively, and 3DES_EDE_CBC is used approximately by 0.0% of desktop and mobile sites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR38ZfiZXxdGuzG4ywCEPKIU1Wl6E2bZwcQPyALavGq5q948gmWb8sT-Xo5T6K5z8smKPg6EKxV0JUI/pubchart?oid=47980777&format=interactive", sheets_gid="172961549", sql_file="tls_cipher_suite.sql"
+  caption="Distribution of cipher suites.", description="Bar chart showing the cipher suites used by device, with AES_128_GCM being the most common and used by 79.43% of desktop and 78.92% of mobile sites, AES_256_GCM is used by 18.58% of desktop and 18.95% of mobile sites, AES_256_CBC used by 1.10% of desktop sites and 1.21% of mobile sites, CHACHA20_POLY1305 is used by 0.63% and 0.69% of sites respectively, AES_128_CBC is used by 0.26% and 0.24% respectively, and 3DES_EDE_CBC is used by so few sites it appears as 0%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR38ZfiZXxdGuzG4ywCEPKIU1Wl6E2bZwcQPyALavGq5q948gmWb8sT-Xo5T6K5z8smKPg6EKxV0JUI/pubchart?oid=47980777&format=interactive", sheets_gid="172961549", sql_file="tls_cipher_suite.sql"